apache/shenyu-website/content/en/projects/soul/custom-sign-algorithm/index.md

 ```

-* When returning ture in Pair, the sign verification passes.
+* When returning true in Pair, the sign verification passes.
 If there's false, the String in Pair will be return to the frontend to show.
 * Register defined class as a Spring Bean.

 ```java